Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/maybe-games/vote/maybe-minister/rules/_index.md

 {{% rules-block heading="Collect" %}}

 Everyone collects **new votes**.
 * Sum the number of icons on your SUPPORT cards.
-If above 0, draw that number of votes.
+If above 0, draw that number of Votes.
+If below 0, you lose that number of Votes.
-* You _may_ discard any other RESOURCE card you own to get +1 vote.
+* You _may_ discard any other RESOURCE card you own to get +2 Votes.

 You must always have at least 1 Vote for the next round.
 As such, if you have no SUPPORT and no RESOURCES, you still collect 1.